-Sean is a Senior Associate who has specialised Pensions Law for ten years, based in our London office.
+Sean is a Senior Associate who has specialised in Pensions Law for over 12 years, based in our London office.

 Main area of practice

 Sean provides advice on the full range of pensions law issues to trustees of occupational pension schemes, employers and providers of small self-administered schemes and self-invested personal pension plans.
 He drafts and reviews the full range of pensions documentation and provides pensions law advice on tax issues, corporate transactions, lending to pension schemes and offshore pension arrangements.
 Sean provides real-world advice on pensions law issues.

 Sean works for trustees, employers, providers and banks as and when they need support and on stand-alone projects.

 Sean graduated from the London School of Economics and has specialised in pensions law since he qualified as a Solicitor.
 Before joining Blake Morgan in 2013, Sean worked in the pensions law teams at Norton Rose and Pinsent Masons.
 He also developed a pensions law practice as the only specialist pensions lawyer at Pannone in Manchester.
 Sean has been a committee member of the North-West branch of The Pensions Management Institute and a volunteer adviser for The Pensions Advisory Service.